anish9/Image-to-Image/README.md

 * Tensorflow 2.1
 * opencv

-## Core Functionality
-* Train any Image to Image models with ease customization( Documentation in development)
-* add or detach models easily
-* supports distributed training

 #### Example to train a custom image super resolution (2x) RDNSR generator with added discriminator (GAN loss)
 * In config.py set your configs
 * In Train.py line 28,29 import your models